Guardian-Angel1/DA352-Privacy-and-Info-Security-Course-Project/README.md

 # DA352 Privacy and Information Security Course Project

 A secure, cross-platform chat application demonstrating **Diffie-Hellman key exchange** and **HKDF-based symmetric key derivation** using C/C++ (GMP and OpenSSL).
-This project is designed for educational purposes, showcasing how two parties can establish a shared secret and communicate securely over an insecure network.
+This project showcases how two parties can establish a shared secret and communicate securely over an insecure network.

 ---